Complex Power

 Advantages of Three Phase System

-There are many reasons due to which this power is more preferable than single phase power.
+There are many reasons due to which this power is more preferable than single phase power.- The single phase power equation is

-1. The single phase power equation is Which is time dependent function.
-Whereas three phase power equation is Which is time independent constant function.
+Which is time independent constant function.
 Hence the single phase power is pulsating.
 This generally does not effect the low rating motor but in larger rated motor, it produces excessive vibration.
 So three phase power is more preferable for high tension power load.

 Three Phase Power Equation